todd-herbert/heltec-eink-modules/docs/API.md

 * _x_: Center-point x coordinate
 * _y_: Center-point y coordinate
 * _r_: Radius of circle
 * _corner\_mask_: Which corner(s) to draw.
-Select by setting the first four bits: Least Signifact Bit for top left, travelling clockwise as bit # increases.
+Select by setting the first four bits: Least Significant Bit for top left, traveling clockwise as bit # increases.
 * _color_: Color to draw with

 #### Example